Claudia M. Flores

 • Lowenstein International Human Rights Clinic

-Claudia Flores is a Clinical Professor of Law at Yale Law School and Director of the Allard K. Lowenstein International Human Rights Clinic.
+Claudia Flores is a Clinical Professor of Law at Yale Law School, Director of the Allard K. Lowenstein International Human Rights Clinic, and Director of the Law School’s Orville H. Schell, Jr. Center for International Human Rights.
+As of November 2023, Flores is a member of the UN Working Group on Discrimination Against Women and Girls, where she holds the membership seat reserved for Western Europe and Other States.
+She is also co-host of Entitled, a podcast that explores global debates around human rights.
 Flores’s teaching, scholarship and law practice have focused on international human rights, constitutional reform, global inequality, and state accountability for failures of good governance.
-She is co-host of Entitled, a podcast that explores global debates around human rights.
 Prior to joining YLS, Flores was a Clinical Professor of Law at the University of Chicago Law School and Director of the Global Human Rights Clinic.

 Flores and her students have represented clients and partnered with advocates on a wide range of global human rights issues.
 Recent matters include representing household and care workers before the Inter-American Commission for Human Rights and documenting regional and state responses to online hate speech in conflict settings.
 Flores and her students’ work has been featured in the Washington Post, New York Times, Guardian, Chicago Tribune, and various network television and public radio outlets.